Terms And Conditions

 - A director, writer and producer

-- The director should be Saudi/Saudi Resident or of Arab nationality/origin or of African nationality, or of Asian nationality.
+- The director should be Saudi/Saudi resident or of Arab nationality/origin or of African or Asian nationality.

 - Aimed at first or second-time feature directors, applications from more established voices will be considered if they demonstrate daring new ideas and approaches.